daisuke19891023/open-data-cleaning-kawasaki/docs/source/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with Clean Interfaces quickly.
+This guide will help you get started with Kawasaki ETL quickly.

 Basic Usage
 -----------